madnoberson/useless-macros/crates/setter_maker/README.md

     </a>
 </p>

-A procedural macro crate for generating builder-style setter methods for Rust structs, enabling a fluent, chainable API for initialization with customizable method names and visibility.
+A procedural macro crate for generating setter methods for Rust structs.

 ## License